risamaki/nodejs-chatapp/README.md

 Functionality:
 * Make an account
-* Sign up with a pervious made account
+* Sign up with a previously made account
+* Login / Sign up and go to chat window
 * Logout
-* Login / Sign up and go to chat window

 List of pages:
 * Home Page